appsecnz/appsecnz.github.io/conference/index.md

 ### Lunch Service

 In 2023, we introduced the option to *pre-order* lunch service at the venue.
 For $30.00 (plus GST) per person, you can pre-order lunch each day.
-To take advantage of this option, add a lunch ticket to your order, for each day you'd like to purchase lunch, when registering for the conference and/or training class.
+To take advantage of this option, add a lunch ticket to your order for each day you'd like to purchase lunch, when registering for the conference and/or training class.

 The conference planning team are still finalising the lunch menu - that information will be added here, when available.